1C0D/obsidian-easy-toggle-sidebars/README.md

 # Easy toggle sidebars

-New: triple left click on Left SideBar to toggle view to explorer and triple click again to get back to previous view
+New: double left click on leaf tab header to toggle pin

 With RightMouseButton or MiddleMouseButton :
 - double click to toggle both sidebars